ewanc26/website/content/blog/logistics-of-lycanthropy.md

 Key facets of The Wolf Man's impact on modern lycanthropic depictions include:

-1. The film's depiction of the werewolf, characterized by an elongated snout, pointed ears, and shaggy fur, has evolved into the archetype for the modern werewolf.
+1. The film's depiction of the werewolf, characterized by an elongated snout, pointed ears, and shaggy fur, has evolved into the archetype of the modern werewolf.
 Lon Chaney Jr.'s transformative performance, marked by agonizing contortions, remains a benchmark in cinematic history.
 It also could be coincidental that it looks similar to [hypertrichosis](https://en.wikipedia.org/wiki/Hypertrichosis).

 2. The Wolf Man presents a departure from the mindless monster trope, portraying the titular character as a tragic hero ensnared by his own curse.
 This nuanced archetype, torn between human and animal instincts, has reverberated in werewolf narratives from An American Werewolf in London (1981) to Twilight (2005; book, 2008; film).